Our school recognises every child as a unique individual, celebrating and welcoming differences within our inclusive school community.

 In our opinion, play and playfulness are part of life and any education that does not communicate joy, wonder, amazement, fascination and delight has failed.
 In the Bible it says, ‘Joy in learning is the mark of a good teacher and well-taught pupil’ (Proverbs 8: 30-31).

 Children leave our school with a sense of community belonging and the confidence and skills to make decisions, self-evaluate, make connections and become lifelong learners.

 In Autumn 2019, in conjunction with All Saints and Ullesthorpe schools, we embarked on a substantial review of our whole-school curriculum.
 Our motivation was to ensure that, in every subject, our children continue to have as many rich and empowering opportunities as possible in ways which reflect their lives, the changing world around them and their future.

-The implementation of our new 'hub' curriculum began in Autumn 2020 but this is not the end of our journey.
+The implementation of our new 'hub' curriculum began in Autumn 2020 and has been designed with several principles at its core.
+These have been derived from research conducted by scientists and psychologists – however, this is not the end of our journey.
 As we move forwards, school leaders, subject leaders, class teachers and governors will continue to build on our curriculum offer.
 We recognise that our curriculum is a 'living' document and that it will continue to evolve.

 To ensure a consistency of vision across the curriculum, we follow several, core philosophies.

 - A spiral curriculum, with knowledge being built on activated prior knowledge.